Subscribe to our Newsletter

 |1 July 1962 – 30 June 1963||58|

 |1 July 1963 – 30 June 1964||59|

 Transition to retirement (TTR)

 Once you reach your preservation age you have the option to start receiving income from your superannuation through the transition to a retirement income stream.

 This will allow you to receive regular payments from your super while you are working.
 There are rules and restrictions in relation to this income stream, professional advice is the best place to start in figuring out if you can benefit.

 A Transition to Retirement income stream is best coupled with Salary Sacrifice if you are looking to grow your assets in preparation for retirement.

 This type of income stream from your super must be an account based income stream that cannot be changed into a lump sum.
 This is referred to as a ‘non-commutable’ super income stream.

-Your employer doesn’t need to know that you’re receiving a transition to retirement income stream, and you don’t need to advise your super fund that you’re receiving employment income.
+Your employer doesn’t need to know that you’re receiving a transition to a retirement income stream, and you don’t need to advise your super fund that you’re receiving employment income.

-You will need to decide which payer to claim the tax free threshold from.
-If you claim tax free threshold with both your employer and your super fund, you may find yourself with a tax liability at the end of the income year.
+You will need to decide which payer to claim the tax-free threshold from.
+If you claim tax-free threshold with both your employer and your super fund, you may find yourself with a tax liability at the end of the income year.
 A wealth adviser can help you make these decisions.